COSC-499-W2025/capstone-project-team-18/README.md

 Please use a branching workflow, and once an item is ready, do remember to issue a PR, review, and merge it into the master branch.
 Be sure to keep your docs and README.md up-to-date.

+# Branches

+There are three sub-branches (off of main) in this project:
+1. develop — Branch off of here when developing features / making changes to the codebase
+2. doc — All documentation should be located here (e.g. system architecture, project plan)
+3. log — Each team member should have their own branch for their weekly personal log: `[name]-log`.
+The weekly team log will exist in the `log` branch.